WildnSwole is reader-supported. When you buy through links on my site I may earn an affiliate commission at no extra cost to you.

 - Lift your heels off the ground

-- Begin squatting while leaning backwards, and trying to maintain a neutral spine during each rep.
+- Begin squatting while leaning backward, and trying to maintain a neutral spine during each rep.

 - Once your butt is at about 90 degrees to your calves, reverse the motion back up.